ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 The application can choose the algorithms that are supported for key exchange, signatures, and ciphersuites.
 Protocols: TLS, DTLS, QUIC + TLS, MinimalT, tcpcrypt, IKEv2, SRTP

+- Extensions (Application-Layer Protocol Negotiation):
+The application enables or configures extensions that are to be negotiated by the security protocol, such as ALPN {{RFC7301}}.
+Protocols: TLS, DTLS, QUIC + TLS

 - Session Cache Management
 The application provides the ability to save and retrieve session state (such as tickets,